abhimanyusood/techblog/_posts/2018-8-24-namespace-use-autoloader.md

 We define a function my_autoloader that takes a class (full) name as input (the one defined as per namespaces), invert backslashes to forward slashes, prefix __DIR__ to get full class path and includes it!

+Then we register this function with spl_autoload_register().

+That's pretty much it.

-in your index.php, remove the two requires, and add a new one -
+Now, in your index.php, remove the two requires, and add a new one -

 index.php
 ```php